Cpgeragh/Emerging-Technologies/README.md

 - Challenge: Making the chatbot feel human-like required features such as a typing indicator and natural response delays.
 - Solution: A visible typing indicator and a 1-second delay before responses was added, simulating a human responder.
-- Reflection: Small UX improvements had a good impact on the chatbot’s realism, showing how important design details are for user engagement.
+- Reflection: Small improvements had a good impact on the chatbot’s realism, showing how important design details are for user engagement.